dalealleshouse/algorithms/README.md

     great article about what this is true.
 Furthermore, `rand()` is never seeded.
 This ensures that the actual run time comparisons between algorithms accepting randomly sorted arrays are using the exact same inputs.
-For the purposes of this project, `rand()` it is sufficient.
+For the purposes of this project, `rand()` is sufficient.
 However, a different solution is required for production scenarios.

 Actual run time data
-* Actual run time data for the C implementation of the algorithms is included in each section.
+* Many sections include actual run time data for the C implementation of the algorithms.
 C was chosen as the language for showcasing run times because it executes "closest to the metal" and therefore provides the most accurate representation of an algorithm's run time.
 However, even though the actual run time wont be the same, the comparative difference between the run times should be commiserate in your language of choice.
 * Milliseconds are close to non-consequential for most applications.
 Remember the words of the great Donald Knuth - "pre-mature optimization is the root of all evil."